Valdas Adamkus

-Valdas Adamkus ([ˈvɐ̂ˑɫdɐs ɐˈdɐmˑkʊs]; born Voldemaras Adamkavičius; 3 November 1926) is a Lithuanian-American politician, diplomat and civil engineer.
-He served as the 5th and 7th President of Lithuania from 1998 to 2003 and again from 2004 to 2009.
+Valdas Adamkus ([ˈvɐ̂ˑɫdɐs ɐˈdɐmˑkʊs]; born Voldemaras Adamkavičius; 3 November 1926) is a Lithuanian politician, diplomat and civil engineer who served as the fifth and seventh president of Lithuania from 1998 to 2003 and again from 2004 to 2009.

-Adamkus' first tenure as president lasted for five years, from 26 February 1998 to 28 February 2003, following his defeat by Rolandas Paksas in the 2003 presidential election.
+Adamkus' first tenure as president lasted for five years, from 26 February 1998 to 26 February 2003, following his defeat by Rolandas Paksas in the 2003 presidential election.
 Paksas was later impeached and removed from office by a parliamentary vote on 6 April 2004.
 Soon afterwards, when a new election was announced, Adamkus again ran for president and was re-elected.
 His approval ratings increased during this period and become a highly regarded moral authority in the state.
 He was succeeded as president on 12 July 2009 by Dalia Grybauskaitė.
 He is considered by some as being one of the best Lithuanian leaders in modern history.

-He is married to Alma Adamkienė, who is involved in charitable activities in Lithuania.
+He was married to Alma Adamkienė, who was involved in charitable activities in Lithuania.
 Following the end of his term as president, Adamkus remained involved in international development, and is a member of the European Academy of Diplomacy.

-Biography
+Early life

-Valdas Adamkus was born on 3 November 1926, into a Roman Catholic family in Kaunas.
+Valdas Adamkus was born on 3 November 1926 into a Roman Catholic family in Kaunas.
 He was originally given the name "Voldemaras Adamkavičius" but had it changed to "Valdas Adamkus" in 1955.
 His father was one of the first heads of the Lithuanian Air Force School in the Republic of Lithuania.
-His uncle was Edvardas Adamkavičius, who was the general in Lithuanian Armed Forces during the interwar period.
+His uncle was Edvardas Adamkavičius, who was a general in the Lithuanian Armed Forces during the interwar period.
 During his youth, Adamkus was interested in track and field.
 He also set the national record for running 100 meters.

 As a young man, Adamkus joined the underground resistance against the first Soviet occupation of Lithuania in 1940.
 Under the Nazi occupation, while attending high school, he distributed an anti-German underground newspaper.
-In 1944 as the Germans were leaving the country, his family fled Lithuania in order to avoid the second Soviet occupation.
+In 1944, as the Soviets were invading Lithuania for a second time in four years, he fought against the second occupation by joining the Fatherland Defense Force, which was crushed by the numerically superior Soviet forces.
+He and his family fled Lithuania in order to avoid the second Soviet occupation.